Divy1211/AoE2DE_UGC_Guide/docs/general/xs/beginner.md

 #### 7. Vector Operations

-Manipulating Vectors in XS is done in a bit of a special way:
+Manipulating vectors in XS is done in a bit of a special way:

-1. Initialising a Vector:
+1. Initialising a vector:

-    We have already seen how this is done: `#!java Vector v = Vector(1, 2, 3);`
+    We have already seen how this is done: `#!cpp vector v = vector(1, 2, 3);`

-    Note that for some reason, currently we cannot use variables to initialise vectors inside `#!java Vector()`;
+    Note that for some reason, currently we cannot use variables to initialise vectors inside `#!cpp vector()`;
     This is probably a bug and will be fixed in future versions of XS.

     For example:

-    ```java
+    ```cpp
     void main() {
         float x = 1.0;
         float y = 2.0;
         float z = 3.0;

-        Vector myVector = Vector(x, y, z); // does not work, thxDE
+        vector myVector = vector(x, y, z); // does not work, thxDE

         // alternatively, this would work:
-        Vector myVector = cInvalidVector;
+        vector myVector = cInvalidVector;
         myVector = xsVectorSetX(myVector, x); // sets the X component of the vector
         myVector = xsVectorSetY(myVector, y); // sets the y component of the vector
         myVector = xsVectorSetZ(myVector, z); // sets the z component of the vector